You are here: Home | North America | USA | Top 3 Beaches in Charleston

 Charleston is one of the top destinations in America – and with good reason!
 The lovely downtown, colorful historic homes, a great foodie scene, and plenty of locally-owned shops are just a few of the reasons why Charleston should be on your travel bucket list.
 In addition, Charleston is surrounded by incredible sun-kissed beaches with island paradise vibes.
+Whether you are going for just a quick weekend in Charleston or a longer vacation, there are plenty of things to do, the best of course being the beaches!
 The beaches are just a quick drive from central Charleston, but they are worth the trip.
 Here’s our guide to our top 3 beaches in Charleston.

 Folly Beach a funky and carefree beach town affectionately known as the “Edge of America.”
 It is the closest beach to historic Charleston.
 It is popular with surfers, fishermen, and the bohemian crowd.
 The colorful main street is lined with surf shops, quirky souvenir stores, and great restaurants with live music.
 Go surfing, paddle boarding, sailing, and fishing.
 Explore the Morris Island Lighthouse, one of the oldest historical lighthouses in America.
 Go for a paddleboarding tour or rent a paddleboard with Charleston SUP Safaris to see the numerous beautiful native birds, bottlenose dolphins, and the lovely Lowcountry scenery.